adamtaylor/adamtaylor.github.io/_posts/2011-09-28-rapid-api-prototyping-with-dancer.md

 <img src="/images/dancer-perl-api-screenshot.png" alt="Dancer API Screenshot" />

-Thursday and Friday last week were hack days here at NAP HQ, which is a time to work on anything you like, so long as it's vaguely business related.
+Thursday and Friday last week were hack days at work, which is a time to work on anything you like, so long as it's vaguely business related.
 The project I embarked on (see screenshot above) required an API and I thought this would be a good opportunity to use <a href="http://www.perldancer.org">Dancer</a> at work.